King Island Australia

 perfect climate, and the beef is consequently perfectly organic.
 There

-is also heaps of fish to catch on the King Island.
+is also heaps of fish to catch around the island.

 have tagged the places that I mentioned on this web page.
 You can click